 Marilyn and I grew up together in San Antonio.
 Our birthdays were a month apart.
 We went to the same synagogue and sometimes sat in our beloved Mrs. Durham’s high school English classes together.
 We skipped out of other classes to meet friends and expound on the meaning of life, social justice and Grateful Dead lyrics.
 Marilyn was brilliant.
 Funny.
 Tenacious.
 She dug deeply into any argument and every detail, and never gave up.

-In case you missed it, July 26 marked the 30th anniversary of the landmark Americans with Disabilities Act (ADA).
+In case you missed it, the 30th anniversary of the landmark Americans with Disabilities Act (ADA) was not long ago.
 All employers need to remember that workforce diversity includes people with disabilities.

 All savvy employers should know by now that providing equal opportunities to people with disabilities simply makes good business sense.
 This is especially true in an interconnected, global economy.
 Unfortunately, not every company has gotten the message.

-As the ADA turns 30, there is good and bad news regarding people with disabilities (PWDs).
+As the ADA turned 30, there was good and bad news regarding people with disabilities (PWDs).
 The good news: The disability community can be found in virtually all aspects of modern society.

 October is National Disability Employment Awareness Month (NDEAM).
 The observance, which dates back to 1945, is sponsored annually by the U.S. Department of Labor, Office of Disability Employment Policy.

 Did you know?
 The employment population ratio for people without disabilities (65.7%) was more than triple that of people with disabilities (18.7%) in 2017, according to the U.S. Bureau of Labor Statistics.

 In case you missed it, October 10th was World Mental Health Day.
 The annual observance is sponsored by the World Health Organization to raise awareness of critically important mental health issues.

 Now it’s time for more people around the world to step up and sustain the momentum by uniting in a daily effort to #EndTheStigma.